cfenzo/Ractive-decorators-minmaxwidth/README.md

 <div class="item" data-min-width="100 200" data-max-width="300">299</div>
 ```

-You then use the `~=` attribute-selector to write styles targeting the specific min/max values:
+Using the `~=` attribute-selector you can write styles targeting the specific min/max values:
 ```css
 .item[data-min-width~="100"] {
   ...